Wendell C. Taylor

 JD, Boston University School of Law

-Wendell Taylor is the Director of Outreach at WilmerHale, which he joined in 1995.
-Mr. Taylor serves on the firm’s Executive and Hiring Committees, and is co-chair of the Diversity Committee.
+Mr. Taylor was formerly the Director of Outreach at WilmerHale, which he joined in 1995.
+Mr. Taylor served on the firm’s Executive and Hiring Committees, and was co-chair of the Diversity Committee.

 Mr. Taylor’s practice focuses on domestic and international corporate transactions, including venture capital financings, initial public offerings, mergers and acquisitions, and continuing public company reporting requirements.